MATT CD (test tracks)

 Musical Articulation Test Tones (MATT)

-Musical articulation is one basic requirement that must be met by nearly every hifi and pro audio system.
+Musical articulation is one basic requirement that must be met by nearly every Hifi and pro audio system.
 This test has been developed to record and display the “fast tracking” capability of the audio chain.
 If you listen to the test signal over headphones you will hear what the fully articulate signal really sounds like.

 In the following diagrams, the test signal has been played and recorded at various listening positions.
 Figure 2 and figure 3 show how the test signal was actually received at each position.
 Some portions of each graph will look and sound articulate.
 This is recognized by sections with a wide vertical “zig-zag” pattern similar to the articulate signature of the test tape printout.